17 Best Parks in New York City

 The first plans for the park were drawn up in the 1870s by Frederick Law Olmsted (of course!) and Calvert Vaux, the same people who designed Central Park (and a few other parks to be mentioned here, as well).
 Some of New York's most notable landmarks can be found here, as well, such as Grant's Tomb and the Soldiers' and Sailors' Monument.

 Bryant Park is, without a doubt, the beating cultural heart of Midtown Manhattan.
 A respite surrounded by office buildings, just steps from Grand Central Station and the New York Public Library, Bryant Park is a meeting ground for New Yorkers at any time of day.

 Each year the park hosts more than 1,000 activities.
-From ice-skating at Winter Village during the colder months, to free summer movies on the lawn, endless entertainment, pop-up performances, and plenty of tables for outdoor dining, Bryant Park is one of New Yorkers' most treasured pockets of the city.
+Ice-skating at Winter Village is one of the top things to do in NYC in winter.
+In summer, enjoy free summer movies on the lawn, endless entertainment, pop-up performances, and plenty of tables for outdoor dining.
+Bryant Park is one of New Yorkers' most treasured pockets of the city.